RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 ## Testing the full 64k of RAM

-To ensure that all 64k of RAM is functioning correctly, the DesTestFull cartridge is used.
+To ensure that all 64 kB of RAM is functioning correctly, the DesTestFull cartridge is used.
 This software uses the March-B algorithm to test the RAM extensively.
-No issues are identified. **NOTE:** This cartridge is aimed for the Commodore 64, and it does give a VERY good test of the first 64 kB of memory.
-And that the Kernal is shown as RED due to expecting C64 Kernal
+No issues are identified. **NOTE:** This cartridge is aimed at the Commodore 64, but it provides a VERY good test of the first 64 kB of memory.
+The Kernal is shown in RED because the software expects the C64 Kernal.

 <p align="center">
     <img src="Images/Test_15.png" alt="Description" width="600">